owenafk/pearity/README.md

 There is VERY little space for airflow.
 Thinner hard drives will allow more airflow which will in turn allow lower temperatures leading to longer life.

+I have the body, faceplate, and caddy files ready to print, but I need better measurements of the Acasis thunderbolt controller and the location of the TB port on it as well as where the mini-SAS headers are when the HBA card is plugged into the m.2 slot.
+Once I have these measurements I’ll finish the back panel.
+Right now the USB-C hole on the back is only approximate.

 Materials: